basho/basho_docs/content/riak/kv/2.1.4/developing/data-types.md

 - [Sets](./sets)
 - [Maps](./maps)

-Counters, sets, and maps can be used as bucket-level data types or types that you can interact with directly.
+Counters, sets, and maps can be used as bucket-level data types or types that you interact with directly.
 Flags and registers must be [embedded in maps](./maps).

 For more information on how CRDTs work in Riak KV see [Concepts: Data Types][concept crdt].